SAP-archive/cloud-cap-nodejs-codejam/exercises/10/readme.md

 This step is only necessary when you want to deploy the project to the trial landscape.

-### 3. Add a independent project descriptor
+### 3. Add a project descriptor file for the srv module

-You might have noticed that there is no module descriptor for the `srv module` defined.
+You might have noticed that there is no project descriptor for the `srv` module defined.
 For the local development, such a descriptor is not needed as CDS knows how to parse those files.
 For the deployment to Cloud Foundry, on the other hand, such a file is required to define the module dependencies and start commands.

 :point_right: Add a new `package.json` file with the following content to the `srv/` directory, representing the server module, to make it cloud-ready.